knbknb/ai-system-roles/README.md

 This is my personal version of a collection of roles, also known as personas, prompt modifiers, custom instructions, or similar terms.
 These are for human-AI interactions with LLMs, Large Language Models such as ChatGPT.

-The roles are stored in a single file and they were classified by me into groups like "Fun+Leisure", "IT-Expert", "Business", and more.
+The roles are stored in a single file and were classified by me into groups like "Fun+Leisure", "IT-Expert", "Business", and more.

 Specifying a role works like this: